 - GMAT scores are valid for five years from the test date.

 Some departments may require additional information to complement your application package.
 For example

-Studio Art MFA and Master of Landscape Architecture MLA require applications to submit a portfolio.
-Please submit your portfolio directly to the program you are applying too.
+Studio Art MFA and Master of Landscape Architecture MLA require applicants to submit a portfolio.
 The list above may not be inclusive of all programs requiring portfolios.
-Please see departmental website for specific admission requirements
+Please see departmental websites for specific admission requirements.

 - We recommend you contact your referees prior to submitting your online application to confirm their availability, email address and willingness to provide/submit the Referee Assessment form on your behalf.

 - Once you submit and pay for your application, your referees will receive an email in 5 working days with instructions and a link to our Referee Assessment form.
 Please note: we cannot expedite this process.